A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

-In fact, the interval of the scalar $\mu$ in condition (\ref{ellip32}) can also be considered in the following way.
-Assume $\mu<0$, we choose $A=Q=\text{{diag}}\{-1,...,-1,1\}$.
-Then the Lorenz cone is an invariant set for the system, since such Lorenz cone is a self-dual cone\footnote{A self-dual cone is a cone that coincides with its dual cone, where the dual cone for a cone $\mathcal{C}$ is defined as $\{y\;|\;x^Ty\geq0, \forall x\in\mathcal{C}\}$. }.
-The left hand side in (\ref{ellip32}) is, however, now simplified to $(1-\mu)Q$ that cannot be negative semidefinite because inertia$\{Q\}=\{n-1,0,1\}$.
-Thus the scalar $\mu$ in (\ref{ellip32}) should be nonnegative.
+The following example shows that for the given $B_k$ and $Q$, only $\mu=1$ satisfies condition (\ref{ellip32}).
+Let $B_k=Q=\text{{diag}}\{1,...,1,-1\}$.
+Then the Lorenz cone is an invariant set for the system, since such a Lorenz cone is a self-dual cone\footnote{A self-dual cone is a cone that coincides with its dual cone, where the dual cone for a cone $\mathcal{C}$ is defined as $\{y\;|\;x^Ty\geq0, \forall x\in\mathcal{C}\}$. }.
+The left hand side in (\ref{ellip32}) is, however, now simplified to $(1-\mu)Q$ which is negative semidefinite only for $\mu=1,$ because inertia$\{Q\}=\{n-1,0,1\}$.

-It is hard to apply directly Schur lemma, which is different from an ellipsoid, to the case of a Lorenz cone, since the matrix $Q$ for a Lorenz cone is neither positive nor negative semidefinite.
-However, in some special cases, {e.g.}, $Q=\text{{diag}}\{-1,...,-1,1\}$, where there exists lower dimension sub-matrix which is negative definite, the Schur complement of this sub-matrix is possible to compute such that a similar semidefinite problem as (\ref{cor1}) can be obtained.
-In fact, the scalar $\mu$ is hard to eliminate, since a Lorenz cone is unbounded.
+In the case of ellipsoids, we used Schur's lemma, see, e.g., \cite{roos}, to simplify invariance condition (\ref{ellip3}) to (\ref{cor1}), which was further simplified to the parameter free invariance condition (\ref{ellip4}).
+Although conditions (\ref{ellip3}) and (\ref{ellip32}) are similar, it seems to be impossible to develop a parameter free condition analogous to (\ref{ellip4}) for Lorenz cone.
+This is since matrix $Q$ for a Lorenz cone is neither positive nor negative semidefinite.

 To find the scalar $\mu$ in (\ref{ellip32}) is essentially a semidefinite optimization (SDO) problem.
 Various celebrated SDO solvers, {e.g.}, SeDuMi \cite{sedumi}, CVX \cite{cvx}, and SDPT3 \cite{sdpt3} have been shown robust performance in solving a SDO problems numerically.